 For the complete text [PDF] of Karl S. Pister: UCSC Chancellorship, 1991-1996 on the University of California's Escholarship platform.
 Includes complete audio (streaming or download) for the oral history.
-Note: Due to editing by the narrator, there may be some differences between the audio recording and the transcript.
+Note: Due to editing by the narrator and the Project, there may be minor differences between the audio recording and the transcript.
+Please quote from the transcript as the record and not the audio.
 Audio will be found under "Supporting Material."

 2000, 131 pp.